mrdinkelman/self-3099/README.md

 Hello, this is short info about SELF-3099 Import task.
-First of all, please look at [original technical task]: <https://github.com/mrdinkelman/self-3099/blob/master/vagrant/task/Candidate%20Development%20Test.docx>
+First of all, please look at <https://github.com/mrdinkelman/self-3099/blob/master/vagrant/task/Candidate%20Development%20Test.docx>

 For implementation I use external lib **ddeboer/data-import**